 Onion Burger Q & A

 They share the same DNA, but this burger has more toppings and the patties are made differently.
-For an Oklahoma onion burger, you smash thinly sliced raw onions right into the patties, cooking on both sides so the onions caramelize where they touch the pan.
+For an Oklahoma onion burger, you smash thinly sliced raw onions right into the patties, cooking on both sides so the onions brown where they touch the pan.

-The “pattied up” meat will be fine in the fridge, well-covered, for 2 days, so you can make the extra burgers later.
+The pattied up meat will be fine in the fridge, well-covered, for 2 days, so you can make the extra burgers later.
 You can also cook them all at the same time, layer them up as doubles, and chill.
 Then when you want a burger, just microwave your double cheeseburger patties until hot and build your extra burgers within 5-7 days.
 For food safety, make sure you reheat to at least 165F for 15 seconds.

 Equipment You May Need